ZekiFayes/Machine-Learning/README.md

 #### Recursive/Recurrent Neural Network (RNN)
 This model is similar to other models, but it has a state or memory.
 In control engineering, we use modern control theory -- State Space Equation.
 Similarly, RNN is built based on this and solved by BPTT.

-## Advaced Model
+## Advanced Model
 ### Variational AutoEncoder (VAE)
 This is a variant of AE which can be used to recover the inputs from noise.
-This is to construct a optimization problem by find its lower bounds.
+This is to construct an optimization problem by finding its lower bounds.
 Refer to Auto-Encoding Variational Bayes -- Diederik P. Kingma.

 ### Generative Adversarial Network (GAN)
 This is to train two networks at same time.
 One is Discriminator; the other is Generator.
 Refer to Generative Adversarial Nets -- Ian J. Goodfellow.

 ### Deep Convolutional GAN (DCGAN)
 This is a variant of GAN.
-It uses Deep Convolutional Neural Network as Generator.
+It uses Deep Convolutional Neural Network as a Generator.
 Refer to Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Network -- Alec Radford & Luke Metz.

 ## Optimization Technique
+### Initialization
+This is to initialize the weights and biases.
+Refer to Understanding the difficulty of training deep feedforward neural networks -- Xavier Glorot.

 ### Batch Normalization (BN)
 This is to normalize the data such that the gradients flow in and converge fast.
 The results show that BN makes the model stable.
 Refer to Batch Normalization: Accelerating Deep Neural Network Trainig by Reducing Internal Covariate Shift -- Sergey Ioffe.